Concussion Treatment

-At Keystone Medical Group, our comprehensive concussion evaluations provide an in-depth understanding of each patient’s specific needs and symptoms.
+At Keystone Medical Group, our comprehensive concussion evaluations provide an in-depth understanding of each patient’s specific needs and symptoms, with a focus on personal injury cases.
 After gathering detailed insights from these evaluations, we develop a tailored treatment plan to address the unique challenges each concussion presents.
-This individualized approach ensures that every aspect of a patient’s injury is considered, from balance and coordination to cognitive and physical rehabilitation.
+This individualized approach ensures that every aspect of a patient’s injury is considered, including balance, coordination, cognitive function, and physical rehabilitation.
 Our treatment plans incorporate a range of therapies designed to promote effective recovery and reduce the lasting impacts of a concussion.

-Our treatment options include specialized physical therapy, focusing on balance, coordination, and functional restoration.
-We also offer acellular nanoparticle (ANP) therapy to target inflammation and support the body’s natural healing processes.
-For enhanced oxygenation and cellular recovery, we include Exercise With Oxygen Therapy (EWOT), which can improve energy levels and aid in symptom management.
-Each component of our treatment plan is chosen based on its potential to address a patient’s unique symptoms, ensuring a holistic and focused approach to concussion care.
+Our treatment options include specialized physical therapy focusing on balance, coordination, and functional restoration.
+We also utilize novel therapies, including acellular nanoparticle (ANP) therapy, developed by Dr. Buechner, to support the body’s natural healing processes.
+Dr. Buechner also reviews all DTI scans, helping guide therapy decisions for patients with personal injury-related brain injuries.
+Exercise With Oxygen Therapy (EWOT) is another component of our approach, enhancing cellular recovery and supporting symptom management.
+Each component of the treatment plan is carefully chosen to address a patient’s unique symptoms, ensuring a holistic and focused approach to concussion care.

-During your time with us for concussion treatment, you can expect a comprehensive and supportive experience, guiding you through each phase of care.
+During your time with us, you can expect a comprehensive and supportive experience, guiding you through each phase of care.
 Treatment sessions are generally scheduled weekly or bi-weekly, depending on your needs and response to therapy.
-Between visits, we provide specific at-home exercises and activities to reinforce progress, designed to be both manageable and effective for your daily routine.
+Between visits, we provide at-home exercises and activities designed to reinforce progress and fit into your daily routine.

-Education is a central part of our approach, so we’ll take the time to explain each step of the treatment process.
-This includes clarifying why certain therapies are recommended and offering practical advice for managing symptoms at home.
-We understand that concussions can bring about uncertainties, so we’re here to offer reassurance, answer questions, and make sure you feel fully supported and informed along the way.
+Education is central to our approach.
+We explain each step of the treatment process, including why certain therapies are recommended and how to manage symptoms at home.
+Concussions from personal injury events can bring uncertainty, and our goal is to offer reassurance, answer questions, and ensure that every patient feels fully supported and informed throughout their recovery.

 Patient education is a core element of our concussion care.
 We believe that understanding the nature of a concussion and its impact on the body is essential to effective treatment.
 During in-person consultations, our team explains your diagnosis in straightforward, relatable terms to ensure you fully grasp how your unique symptoms relate to the injury.